 All securities transactions are recorded on a trade-date basis.
-Realized gains or losses on dispositions of investments represent the difference between the original cost of the investment, based on the [specific identification method or average cost method], and the proceeds received from the sale.
-The Trading Company/Company applies a fair value accounting policy to its investments with changes in unrealized gains and losses recognized in the statement of operations as a component of net unrealized gain (loss).
+Realized gains or losses on dispositions of investments represent the difference between the original cost of the investment, based on the [specific identification method, average cost, cost recovery, etc.], and the proceeds received from the sale.
+The Fund applies a fair value accounting policy to its investments with changes in unrealized gains and losses recognized in the statement of operations as a component of net unrealized gain (loss).
 Interest income and expense are recorded on the accrual basis.
-The Trading Company/Company amortizes premiums and accretes discounts as adjustments to interest income.
-Discounts for high-yield debt securities and other debt securities are not amortized to the extent that interest income is not expected to be realized [If applicable:] Premiums to the face amount of callable debt securities that have noncontingent call features that are callable at fixed prices and on preset dates are amortized using the effective interest rate method to the next call date when a call option at a specified price becomes exercisable.
-If there is no remaining premium or if there are no further call dates, the Partnership resets the effective yield using the payment terms of the debt security.
-Dividend income and expense are recorded on the ex-dividend dates, except certain dividends from foreign securities where the ex-dividend date may have passed.
-These dividends are recorded as soon as the Trading Company/Company is informed of the ex-dividend date.
+The Fund amortizes premiums and accretes discounts as adjustments to interest income.
+Discounts and premiums on investments purchased are accreted and amortized to interest income over the lives of the respective investments.
+Discounts for high-yield debt securities and other debt securities are not amortized to the extent that interest income is not expected to be realized.
+[If applicable:] Premiums to the face amount of callable debt securities that have noncontingent call features that are callable at fixed prices and on preset dates are amortized using the effective interest rate method to the next call date when a call option at a specified price becomes exercisable.
+If there is no remaining premium or if there are no further call dates, the Partnership resets the effective yield using the payment terms of the Dividend income and expense are recorded on the ex-dividend dates, except certain dividends from foreign securities where the ex-dividend date may have passed.
+These dividends are recorded as soon as the Fund is informed of the ex-dividend date.
 Dividend income on foreign securities is recorded net of any applicable withholding tax.
 Distributions that represent returns of capital in excess of cumulative profits and losses are credited to investment cost rather than investment income.